tjmareng/react-express-startup/README.md

 Creating an environment:

 ```
-1. Create a file called `.env` in the project directory to store our environment variables.
+1. Create a file called '.env' in the project directory to store our environment variables.
 2. This will be useful later for including any credentials we need for the server, like API keys.
 ```